raulferrerdev/geeky-hugo-appcodify/exampleSite/content/blog/create_fab_button_swift.md

 ```

-If we now run this application, we can check the operation of the FAB Button.
+If we now run this application, we can check the operation of the **Floating Action Button**.

 {{< youtube CitIua96wrc >}}

-# Conclusion
+## Conclusion

-In this article we have seen how to create a FAB Button that displays a secondary menu and, in addition, create it as a Swift package to be able to upload it to the repository and share it with other projects.
-Since Swift Package Manager has been incorporated into Xcode 11, this process has become much easier.
+In this article we have seen how to create a **Floating Action Button** that displays a secondary menu and, in addition, create it as a Swift package to be able to upload it to the repository and share it with other projects.
+Since **Floating Action Button****Floating Action Button** has been incorporated into Xcode 11, this process has become much easier.